Judd (engine): CV

 For the 1989 season, Judd developed the all-new narrow-angle Judd EV, with a more compact 76-degree V angle, rather than the more conventional 90 degrees of the Judd AV/BV/CV, and the Cosworth DFV series.
-Construction of the CV continued as a cheaper alternative for smaller teams.
+Construction of the CV continued as a cheaper alternative for smaller teams while power was upped to around 610 bhp.
 Team Lotus and EuroBrun were the only CV customers, with Lotus finishing sixth in the Constructors' Championship.
 EuroBrun was originally the only team to continue with the CV unit into 1990, but Life eventually bought CV units to replace their failed in-house W12 engine design.

 EV

 The previous Judd CV was designed with a conventional 90-degree engine block.
 Following the 1988 season it was decided that a narrower vee-angle would be adopted to give a more compact engine; the original intent was a 75-degree vee, but limitations in Judd's CNC equipment (it could only work in even-degree increments) meant that 76 degrees was used instead.

 March Engineering upgraded their 1988 CV unit to an EV in 1989, while Brabham was also supplied with the new engines.
 Brabham and March each scored one podium with the EV engine.
 Both teams continued with the EV in 1990, although March Engineering was renamed Leyton House Racing.
 Leyton House took the engine's only podium of the season, a second place at the French Grand Prix.
 For 1991, Team Lotus was the only team to use the older EV.